-Declarant (CPRC Reference) What Is Gathered By The Family Streams Where Gathering Is Practiced What Would Be Gathered If Water Were Available Streams Where Gathering Would Be Practiced If Water Were Available Samuel E. Kaauamo (CPRC 29.2-25) pupu, kalo, paholi [possibly means pohole?], haha, luau Kuhiwa - Kolea Kuhiwai Kolea Problem Statement (C "EMI is taking too mu Solomon Kaauamo Jr. (CPRC 29.2-29) opae, oopu, hihiwai, pulu, leko, pohole Makapipi to Kolea in most of these streams but not enough water to sustain life "Not enough water for Fathering): oopu to move downstrea am to spawn Today the ere is no oopu " Gladys Kanoa (CPRC 29.2-31) hihiwai, opae, oopu, prawns, ahole, mullet Honomanu to Makapipi hihiwai, opae, oopu, prawns Honomanu to Makapipi osses to our taro crops du nperatures cannot be ave to compete for use of Jerome Kekiwi, Jr. (CPRC 29.2-49) opae, hihiwai, oopu from Honomanu to Makapipi opae, hihiwai, oopu Kolea, Honomanu Problem Statement (C) "When the rain stops, t grow kalo with no wate he water flow in Wailua streams drop to almost nothing.
-It is hard to Puaala Kekiwi (CPRC 29.2-47) opae, hihiwai, oopu from Makapipi to Honomanu opae Palahulu in Keanae Problem Statement (C) "Getting water to a few Sathering): y of our patches when my y neighbor doesn't let an y water down."
-Chauncey K. Kimokeo (CPRC 29.2-5) opae, hihiwai, o'opu, ferns, plants from Kolea to Makapipi Ihe Kimokeo (CPRC 29.2-11) oopu, hihiwai, opae, pig hunting, prons (sic) Kolea to Makapipi Lincoln A. Kimokeo (CPRC 29.2-9) opae, hihiwai, prawns, Hawaiian herbs, ferns shoots, ti leaves, flowers, plants to make leis all streams (Kolea to Makapipi) Everything of use Kolea to Makapipi pulations of fish and other population."
+Declarant (CPRC Reference) What Is Gathered By The Family Streams Where Gathering Is Practiced What Would Be Gathered If Water Were Available Streams Where Gathering Would Be Practiced If Water Were Available Samuel E. Kaauamo (CPRC 29.2-25) pupu, kalo, paholi [possibly means pohole?], haha, luau Kuhiwa - Kolea Kuhiwai Kolea Problem Statement (C "EMI is taking too mu Solomon Kaauamo Jr. (CPRC 29.2-29) opae, oopu, hihiwai, pulu, leko, pohole Makapipi to Kolea in most of these streams but not enough water to sustain life "Not enough water for am to spawn.
+Today the re is no oonu " Cladure Van aa - - - Gladys Kanoa (CPRC 29.2-31) hihiwai, opae, oopu, prawns, ahole, mullet Honomanu to Makapipi hihiwai, opae, oopu, prawns Honomanu to Makapipi osses to our taro crops du ue to drought.
+Water ter Faro farmers shouldn't h nperatures cannot be ave to compete for use of Jerome Kekiwi, Jr. (CPRC 29.2-49) opae, hihiwai, oopu from Honomanu to Makapipi opae, hihiwai, oopu Kolea, Honomanu Problem Statement (C) "When the rain stops, t grow kalo with no wate he water flow in Wailua streams drop to almost nothing.
+It is hard to Puaala Kekiwi (CPRC 29.2-47) opae, hihiwai, oopu from Makapipi to Honomanu opae Palahulu in Keanae Problem Statement (C) "Getting water to a few y neighbor doesn't let an y water down."
+Chauncey K. Kimokeo (CPRC 29.2-5) opae, hihiwai, o'opu, ferns, plants from Kolea to Makapipi Ihe Kimokeo (CPRC 29.2-11) oopu, hihiwai, opae, pig hunting, prons (sic) Kolea to Makapipi Lincoln A. Kimokeo (CPRC 29.2-9) opae, hihiwai, prawns, Hawaiian herbs, ferns shoots, ti leaves, flowers, plants to make leis all streams (Kolea to Makapipi) Everything of use Kolea to Makapipi nce sustained the right er nvironment for great pop s stream life to increase pulations of fish and other population."
 Pualani Kimokeo (CPRC 29.2-7) opae, hihiwai, o'opu, Hawaiian herbs, ferns shoots, ti leaves, flowers, lei making ferns all streams of the Koolau Everything All (along the Koolau Valley) sickness in our loi.
-We d be massive if the wate ould not have all these problems on our kalo &
+We ld be massive if the wate er was left alone.
+We wo and never did see all the ould not have all these problems on our kalo &